patxibocos/google-photos-exporter/README.md

     offsetId:
     # LocalDate pattern to use for the path of the item
     datePatternPath:
+    # Name of the file where last successful item ID will be stored
+    syncFileName:
+    # Timeout for the runner
+    timeout:
+    # ID of the last synced item
+    lastSyncedItem:
     # Google Photos client ID
     googlePhotosClientId:
     # Google Photos client secret